sahniaditya007/CrossViewID-Multi-Camera-Player-Tracking/README.md

 $ python main.py
 ```

-A results file such as `output/crossviewid_results_20250623_123456.json` will be written automatically.
+A results file such as `output/crossviewid_results_20250623_123456.json` will be written automatically in the output folder.

 ### Running on CPU only
 The script auto-detects CUDA.
 If no GPU is available it will fall back to CPU (consider lowering video resolution or length).